kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 PS > adfind.exe -f "objectcategory=computer" > ad_computers.txt
 ```

-After obtaining the output file, you can use `Get-Content` in combination with `Select-String` in PowerShell to filter-out all of the workstations and servers that are currently joined to the domain.
+After running the command, we can use `Get-Content` `Select-String` to filter-out all of the workstations and servers that are currently joined to the domain.

 ```ps
 PS > Get-Content ad_computers.txt | Select-String "dn:CN="